apache/trafficserver/doc/appendices/command-line/traffic_server.en.rst

 .. option:: -B TAGS, --action_tags TAGS

+.. option:: --bind_stdout FILE

+The file to which the stdout stream for |TS| will be bound.

+.. option:: --bind_stderr FILE

+The file to which the stderr stream for |TS| will be bound.

 .. option:: -C 'CMD [ARGS]', --command 'CMD [ARGS]'

 Run a |TS| maintenance command.
 These commands perform various administrative